irizwankhan/LinkX/readme.md

 # LinkX

-Powerful extension to show all anchor links on the page and emails.
+Powerful extension to show all anchor links and emails on the page.

 ![LinkX](images/LinkX.png)